Cyan903/Userscripts/SCRIPTS.md

 </p>

 <p align="center">
     Download a beatmap without logging into the website.
 Uses the same method of download that osu!direct does, but doesn't require supporter.
-Also creates buttons for beatmap mirrors.
+Supports beatmap mirrors.
 </p>

 <p align="center">